 - A copy of gross to net reconciliation

-- Confirmation of EFT for net pay from your bank account.
+- Confirmation of Electronic Fund Transfer (EFT) for net pay from your bank account.

 3. Reply quickly

-Revenue is giving five working days in order to have the information required submitted.
-This is a tight time-frame so the sooner you act on the request the better.
+Revenue is giving employers five working days to submit the information requested for compliance checks.
+This is a tight time frame so the sooner you act on the request the better.

-Revenue may also request further follow-on information once your initial answers are reviewed.
-This can include information such as income records to confirm the reduction in sales due to Covid and copies of payslips to verify the TWSS is showing correctly for the employees.
+Revenue may also request follow-on information once your initial answers are reviewed.
+This can include income records to confirm the reduction in sales due to Covid and copies of payslips to verify the TWSS is showing correctly for the employees.

 4. Be prepared

-Revenue did state at the beginning of the scheme that if an employer was found to not meet the criteria or was in breach of the scheme, they would be obligated to repay any amount received and Revenue could apply penalties or fines.
+At the beginning of the scheme, Revenue stated that any employer found in breach of the scheme would be obligated to repay any amount received.
+Revenue can also apply penalties or fines.

 It is impossible to know if Revenue will allow any leeway on this when doing their assessments so being prepared for all eventualities is advised.